Application Default Credentials (ADC) for Google Cloud authentication.

 Load credentials following the ADC chain.

-Searches for credentials in the standard ADC order:
+Searches for credentials in this order:

-- GOOGLE_APPLICATION_CREDENTIALS environment variable
+- GOOGLE_APPLICATION_CREDENTIALS environment variable (file path, standard ADC)

-- User credentials file (~/.config/gcloud/application_default_credentials.json)
+- User credentials file (~/.config/gcloud/application_default_credentials.json, standard ADC)

-- GCP metadata server
+- GCP metadata server (standard ADC)

 Returns